Lemoncode/react-by-sample/21_Hooks/readme.md

 }
 ```

-- Now we have tetchy issue... _componentDidMount_ we don't have this on hooks component, how can we dod that?
+- Now we have tetchy issue... _componentDidMount_ we don't have this on hooks component, how can we do that?
 To do that we can make use of react hooks _useEffect_.

 _./src/membersTable.tsx_